 If you exercise any of your rights under data protection law, the organisation you’re dealing with must respond as quickly as possible.
 This must be no later than one calendar month, starting from the day they receive the request.
 If the organisation needs something from you to be able to deal with your request (eg ID documents), the time limit will begin once they have received this.

-If your request is complex or you make more than one, the response time may be a maximum of three calendar months, starting from the day after receipt.
+If your request is complex or you make more than one, the response time may be a maximum of three calendar months, starting from the day of receipt.

 What is a calendar month?